sirspudd/sirspudd.github.io/_posts/2017-01-13-qt-pi3-arch-aarch64.md

 The Arch Linux aarch64 image used to require some [fiddling](http://chaos-reins.com/2016-09-01-qt-pi3-arch-aarch64/) to hit functionality.
 Now that there is an official [Arch pi image](https://archlinuxarm.org/platforms/armv8/broadcom/raspberry-pi-3) for aarch64, I decided to give it a bash.

+# Development

+If cross compiling against this root image, be aware of fully qualified symlinks:

+[root@qpi3 ~]# ls -la /lib/libGLESv2.so.2.0.0
+lrwxrwxrwx 1 root root 32 Jan  7 03:25 /lib/libGLESv2.so.2.0.0 -> /usr/lib/mesa/libGLESv2.so.2.0.0

+which will contaminate your compile with host libs and make your Qt tests barf in a hard to debug fashion.
+I personally use the [symlinks](https://github.com/brandt/symlinks) rather than hacking together my own bash scripts.

+symlinks -c /lib

+and you are done.

 # Conclusion

 There is not a hell of a lot to relate.